Lionsberg/lionsberg-wiki/Lionsberg History and Inception.md

 ## State as of April 2023

-- Over the next 8 months, we released the energy swirling around the [[Meta Project]] abstraction, and focused energy on finishing enough foundational groundwork that [[The Lionsberg Experience]] could begin.
+- Over the last 8 months, we released the energy swirling around the [[Meta Project]] abstraction, and focused energy on finishing enough foundational groundwork that [[The Lionsberg Experience]] could begin.
 - In January, we set a 120 day plan that involved raising funds and resourcing a core team by April 2023.
 We chose not to begin fundraising, and instead focused on continuing to prepare infrastructure and articulate enough of the Lionsberg Vision, System, and Plan so that a team could begin building and resourcing The Movement starting in May.
 - Drafted Foundational Literature, Including:
 	1. [[Lionsberg Manifesto]]